This post was originally published on August 21, 2017, and updated most recently on July 26, 2020.

 If you find yourself struggling to condense a flowchart, consider:

 - Re-reading it out loud.
-Deleting redundant words or finding shorter synonyms can save you valuable lines that add up when you’re in need of a little more space.
+Deleting redundant words or finding shorter synonyms can save you valuable lines that add up when you require a little more space.

 - Resizing your diagram.
 Keep in mind your image’s resolution.
 Don’t go so small that the font becomes blurry or illegible.